ganeti/ganeti/doc/design-disks.rst

 ``serial_no``.

-The ``Instance`` object will no longer contain the list of disk objects that are attached to it.
-Instead, an Instance object will refer to its disks using their UUIDs.
+The ``Instance`` object will no longer contain the list of disk objects that are attached to it or a disk template.
+Instead, an Instance object will refer to its disks using their UUIDs and the disks will contain their own template.
 Since the order in which the disks are attached to an instance is important we are going to have a list of disk UUIDs under the Instance object which will denote the disks attached to the instance and their order at the same time.
 So the Instance's ``disks``